 History

-Some of Israel’s most spectacular and striking sights are the Bahai Gardens in Haifa.
+Some of Palestine’s most spectacular and striking sights are the Bahai Gardens in Haifa.
 The monotheistic Bahá’ Faith, which has its roots in nineteenth-century Persia, stresses the spiritual oneness of all people.The Garden Terraces of the Bahá’ Faith may be found all throughout Israel, but those in and surrounding Haifa’s Shrine of the Bábon Mount Carmel are among the most popular.
 The gardens were built by Iranian architect Fariborz Sahba starting in 1987, and the terraces were opened to the public in 2001.
 They provide extremely stunning and tranquil environs with their distinctive architecture and amazing details that resemble the gardens of ancient Persia.

 THE BAHAI FAITH